• Share this on:

 Fresh peas are a popular vegetable in the French cuisine, although edible pea pods such as sugar snaps are still somewhat of an exotic.
 The French market for exotic peas has a multichannel character.

-France is by far the largest fresh pea producer in Europe with 280 thousand tonnes in 2019.
-These peas are typically shelled garden peas.
-According to specialists the interest in sugar snaps and mangetout peas is increasing.
-These exotic peas, also sold as “pois gourmand”, are generally imported.
-The highest import value is from Kenya (4.3 million euros in 2019).
-There is also some import from Zimbabwe, Guatemala and Madagascar, and a high volume from Morocco and Egypt of lower-value peas.
-The import growth of fresh peas with non-European origin is similar to that of Germany.
+France is by far the largest fresh pea producer in Europe with 270 thousand tonnes in 2023.
+These peas are typically shelled garden peas that are dried, canned or frozen.
+According to specialists the interest in mangetout and sugar snaps is increasing.
+These exotic peas, also sold as “pois gourmand” and “pois sucré”, are generally imported.
+The highest import value is from Kenya (€6.1 million in 2023).
+There is also some import from Zimbabwe, as well as lower-value peas from Egypt and Morocco.
+Spain and Italy are the main European suppliers of fresh pea pods.

 Mangetout peas are more common in France than sugar snaps.
 Most supermarkets offer mangetout peas while sugar snaps are more of a specialty.
 This means the wholesale channel is also relevant for the marketing fresh peas to specialised shops and culinary outlets such as Asian restaurants.